moorelabvanderbilt/moorelabwiki/controlled-substances.md

 * In the **Comment for Supplier** field, put in "Dr. Daniel Moore, account number [number]."
 * When it asks if HIPAA is applicable to this purchase, select "No".
 # Storage
+Any vial with ketamine in it must be kept in a locked box, in a locked drawer.

+We have two lockboxes, one for fresh drugs, and the other for drugs that are expired or used up.
+It is recommended to keep expired drugs in the separate box until they are disposed so that they are less likely to be accidentally used on mice.
 # Usage

 # Disposal